El-ham/Amazon_Product_Recommender/README.md

 - **Products that have received at least 5 ratings**

 ### **Dataset Availability**
 Since the original CSV file was too large to upload to GitHub due to size limitations, only the **first 100 rows** of the dataset have been included in this repository as a sample.
-If you want to work with the full dataset, you may need to obtain the complete version separately.
+If you want to work with the full dataset, please let me know, and I can share the link to the complete version via Google Drive.

 ## **Approach**
 The recommendation system was developed using three different techniques: